nLab

 Some authors insist that a uniform space must be separated; this can be arranged directly in the definition (that is without reference to the uniform topology or to the concept of convergent net/filter) by adding the following axiom, a sort of converse axiom (1):

-• If x Uy for every entourage U, then x=y.
+• If x Uyx \approx_U y for every entourage UU, then x=yx = y.

 This makes the discussion of completions slightly simpler.

-If the symmetry axiom (2) is dropped, then the result is a quasiuniform space.
+If the symmetry axiom (3) in the entourage definition is dropped, then the result is a quasiuniform space.
 Quasiuniform spaces are related to quasi(pseudo)metrics in the same way as uniform spaces are related to (psuedo)metrics.
 Perhaps surprisingly, every topological space is quasiuniformisable.
-(There does not seem to be a way to define quasiuniform spaces in terms of (quasi)uniform covers.)
+(It is rather triciker to define quasiuniform spaces in terms of covers, but technically possible using covers by pairs of sets; see Gantner and Steinlage.)

 In weak foundations of mathematics, the theorems above may not be provable.
-In particular, the theorem that every uniform space arises from a gauge space is equivalent (internal to an arbitrary topos with a natural numbers object) to dependent choice (plus excluded middle if you leave out axiom 0).
+In particular, the theorem that every uniform space arises from a gauge space is equivalent (internal to an arbitrary topos with a natural numbers object) to dependent choice (plus excluded middle if you don't require the uniform space to be uniformly regular).
 If the concept is to be applied to analysis, then it may be best to define a uniform space as a gauge space satisfying a saturation condition.

 There is also a “pointless” notion of uniform space, called a uniform locale.